 - Connect power to this unit only with the provided power cord.
-Do not use the provided power cord for any other product. - Do not open or service any power supply assembly. - · Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - The product might be equipped with multiple power cords.
-To remove all hazardous voltages, disconnect all power cords. - · Connect all power cords to a properly wired and grounded electrical outlet.
-Ensure that the outlet supplies proper voltage and phase rotation according to the system rating plate. - · Connect any equipment that will be attached to this product to properly wired outlets. - · When possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - · Connect and disconnect cables as described in the following procedures when installing, moving, or opening covers on this product or attached devices.
+Do not use the provided power cord for any other product. - Do not open or service any power supply assembly. - Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - The product might be equipped with multiple power cords.
+To remove all hazardous voltages, disconnect all power cords. - Connect all power cords to a properly wired and grounded electrical outlet.
+Ensure that the outlet supplies proper voltage and phase rotation according to the system rating plate. - Connect any equipment that will be attached to this product to properly wired outlets. - When possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, telecommunications systems, networks, and modems has or 49 you open the device covers, unless instructed otherwise in the installation and configuration procedures. - Connect and disconnect cables as described in the following procedures when installing, moving,